 * StableTimeLoop: It is implied that Leo's line wouldn't have continued successfully if he hadn't met Kate.
 (His old house [[spoiler: is a school when he's in our present with Kate, but a proper mansion after he returns to his own time]].)
 That wouldn't have happened if Stuart hadn't gone back in time and accidentally brought him to the present.

-* TimeTravelRomance: A romantic comedy example.
+* TimeTravelRomance: A romantic comedy with the leads from different centuries.

 * WhiteStallion: That horse that Duke Leopold borrowed from a carriage ride just so happened to be white.